 The View-based Access Control Model defines a set of services that an application can use for checking access rights of a group.
 This group's access rights are determined by a read-view, a write-view and a notify-view.
 The read-view represents the set of object instances authorized for the group while reading the objects.
 The write-view represents the set of object instances authorized for the group when writing objects.
-The notify-view represents the set of object instances authorized for the group when writing objects.
-The notify-view represents the set of object instances authorized for the group when writing objects.
+The notify-view represents the set of object instances authorized for the set of object instances authorized for the group when writing objects.
+The notify-view represents the set of object instances authorized for the group when sending a notification.